mariok/pinemup/ReadMe.txt

 6. Thanks
 ------------------------
   Special Thanks go to:
-  - Jan Laczay and Michael Mrose for their contributions to the project website
+  - Jan Laczay for his contributions to the project website and the note-color design
   - Andreas Kwiatkowski for redisigning the closeicon
+  - Michael Mrose for their contributions to the project website
   - Natalie Noering for testing the new version